jupyter-naas/awesome-notebooks/README.md

 This project is made for tech-savvy users that wants to save time building their data projects.
 <br>

-Benefit from the open-source collective intelligence and get access to a list of awesome [Jupyter Notebooks](https://jupyter.org) templates that contain live code, equations, visualizations and narrative text, on a many different topics.<br>
+Benefit from the open-source collective intelligence and get access to a list of **awesome [Jupyter Notebooks](https://jupyter.org) templates** that contain live code, equations, visualizations and narrative text, on a many different topics.<br>

 The repository is organized by source/tools.

-Published by the Naas community ⭐️.
+Published by Naas community ⭐️.

 *An open-source software (OSS) or project, is code that is designed to be publicly accessible.
 There is an enormous opportunity to develop your skills and personal branding by being an « Open-source contributor ».*